-Underwriters' option to purchase additional shares

-We have granted the underwriters an option for a period of up to 30 days from the date of this prospectus supplement to purchase up to an additional shares of common stock at the public offering price less the underwriting discounts and commissions.

-Common stock to be outstanding immediately after this offering shares (or additional shares in full)

-shares if the underwriters exercise their option to purchase

-Use of proceeds

-We intend to use the net proceeds, together with our existing cash and cash equivalents, from this offering as follows: to fund our two planned Phase 1b / 2a clinical trials of SYNB1020 (one study involving HE patients and the other study involving UCD patients) through completion; to fund activities in process development, formulation and toxicology as needed for subsequent initiation of a Phase 2b clinical trial in patients with liver cirrhosis with elevated blood ammonia; to fund our planned Phase 1 / 2a clinical trial of SYNB1618 through completion and to support acceleration of a Phase 2b clinical trial of SYNB1618 for PKU patients and continued process development and formulation activities; to fund further preclinical development in our immuno-oncology programs and drug discovery activities in our other programs; and for working capital and general corporate purposes.
+The Offering Common stock offered by us 5,130,000 shares Underwriters' option to purchase additional shares We have granted the underwriters an option for a period of up to 30 days from the date of this prospectus supplement to purchase up to an additional 769,500 shares of common stock at the public offering price less the underwriting discounts and commissions.
+Common stock to be outstanding immediately after this offering 21,414,885 shares (or 22,184,385 shares if the underwriters exercise their option to purchase additional shares in full) Use of proceeds We intend to use the net proceeds, together with our existing cash and cash equivalents, from this offering as follows: to fund our two planned Phase 1b / 2a clinical trials of SYNB1020 (one study involving HE patients and the other study involving UCD patients) through completion; to fund activities in process development, formulation and toxicology as needed for subsequent initiation of a Phase 2b clinical trial in patients with liver cirrhosis with elevated blood ammonia; to fund our planned Phase 1 / 2a clinical trial of SYNB1618 through completion and to support acceleration of a Phase 2b clinical trial of SYNB1618 for PKU patients and continued process development and formulation activities; to fund further preclinical development in our immuno-oncology programs and drug discovery activities in our other programs; and for working capital and general corporate purposes.
 See "Use of Proceeds."
+Risk factors An investment in our common stock involves a high degree of risk.
+See the information contained in or incorporated by reference under "Risk Factors" on page S-4 of this prospectus supplement and under similar headings in the other documents that are incorporated by reference herein and therein, as well as the other information included in or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+Nasdaq Capital Market Symbol Our common stock is listed on the Nasdaq Capital Market under the symbol "SYBX."